Tour du Mont Blanc Camping – The Ultimate Guide

 Currency

 While we’re on the subject of money, it’s important to note that you are traveling through different countries.
 France and Italy both use the Euro.
 Be sure to get cash before heading out on your trek because many places only take cash.
-(I haven’t heard of many or any TMB robberies, so err on the side of having too much cash with you.)
+(I haven’t heard of any TMB robberies, so err on the side of having too much cash with you.)

 Switzerland uses the Franc.
 You can get Francs once you arrive in Switzerland, but many places in Switzerland will also accept Euros.